ziluvatar/auth0-instrumentation/README.md

 ## Configuration

 Configuration is done through an object with predefined keys, usually coming from environment variables.
+You only need to configure the variables you want to change.

 These are the variables that can be used, along with their default values: